Learning from Photosynthesis

 In the current study, dye molecules responsive to particular ranges of light energy are used as synthetic chromophores.
-By using DNA as a scaffold, the relative positions of the dye molecules can be precisely contolled, better mimicking natural systems.
+By using DNA as a scaffold, the relative positions of the dye molecules can be precisely controlled, better mimicking natural systems.

-This DNA scaffolding can self-assemble from 6 strips of single-stranded DNA whose base pairing properties cause it to form the desired structure.
+This DNA scaffolding can self-assemble from 6 strips of single-stranded DNA whose base-pairing properties cause it to form the desired structure.
 The form, which has become a mainstay in the field of DNA nanotechnology, is known as a double crossover- or DX-tile.
 (See Figure 1) It is commonly used as a basic building block for programmed synthetic DNA assemblies.

 The method outlined allows for the optimum arrangement of chromophores to be modeled, producing a light-harvesting circuit that can efficiently carry the energy of an absorbed photon over distance along the DNA architecture with minimal energy loss along the way.

 “The ability to model and build molecular circuits for gathering light energy and moving it around in a controlled fashion, opens the door for the design and development of a variety of nano-scale devices that are powered and controlled by light,” Woodbury said.